 Table 8 (columns) What you need to do: Notes to help you: Column 6.
 Depreciation and amortisation You need to enter depreciation and amortisation charges, apportioned by cost centre.
 Total depreciation and amortisation (row 8) will be calculated from the data you enter in this column.
 This total will be used to pre-fill row 2d of Table 1 (Year 2), so should match your financial statements.
 This should include depreciation on tangible assets and amortisation of intangible assets or goodwill.
+Depreciation on capitalised equipment should be recorded according to where the assets being depreciated are located.
+It is not necessary to apportion the depreciation for 'central' equipment over the cost centres.
+Depreciation on buildings must only be included in rows 4b, 5a and/or 5b.
+Deprecation on buildings used for residential, catering and conference operations should be recorded in rows 5a and 5b and depreciation for other buildings should be recorded in row 4b.
+This row should also include depreciation relating to embedded accommodation in hospitals involving clinical and pre-clinical departments.
 Column 7.
 Interest and other finance costs You need to enter the interest and other finance costs that you have incurred.
 You should include all the interest that you pay to people and organisations that have loaned you money or any other kind of financing.
 This may be loans and financing from directors and shareholders as well as from banks and other external sources.
 Interest and other finance costs could also include the interest element of finance leases and service concession payments and interest on pension scheme deficits.
-Interest and other finance costs should be allocated to the relevant rows under Heads 4 - Premises, 5 - Residences and catering operations) and 7 - Other expenditure (including row 7a Pension cost adjustments).
+Interest and other finance costs should be allocated to the relevant rows under Heads 4 - Premises, 5 - Residences and catering

+Table 8 (columns) What you need to do: Notes to help you: operations) and 7 - Other expenditure (including row 7a Pension cost adjustments).
 Total interest and other finance costs (row 8) will be calculated from the data you enter in this column.
 This total will be used to pre-fill row 2e of Table 1 (Year 2), so should match your financial statements.
 Column 8.
 Total expenditure You do not need to enter any data here.
 You should sense check the figures in this row to make sure you have not missed out costs in the individual columns above.
 The formula in the cells will automatically calculate this total from the data that you have entered above.
 The total should match your financial statements.